 2.3.1 Rectifier/Charger

-The term rectifier/charger shall denote a 12-pulse solid-state bridge with equipment and controls necessary to convert alternating current to regulated direct current for input to the inverter and for charging the battery.
+The term rectifier/charger shall denote the solid-state equipment and controls necessary to convert alternating current to regulated direct current for input to the inverter and for charging the battery.

 1. Input Current Harmonic Distortion